 The Historical Novel Society’s 2016 conference takes place in Oxford on 2-4 September 2016.
 Keynote speakers include Melvyn Bragg, Tracy Chevalier, Kate Williams and Fay Weldon.

-Further details, including ticketing information, are available on the HNS 2016 conference website.
+Further details are available on the HNS 2016 conference website.

 New & forthcoming releases